 This movie could have done without the foul language and been much more powerful.
 It’s clear that the writer is pro-Christian, with his positive messages of being born again, of faith, of relationships with God, but he seems to be stooping to conquer in his vulgar, naked portrayal of the sinfulness of man.

+A LOVE SONG FOR BOBBY LONG stars John Travolta as the title character, a very sinful music professor.
+Traveling from Florida to New Orleans, Pursey arrives at the run-down house of her recently deceased mother, where Bobby Long and his young student protégé Lawson Pines live in abject filth.
+Bobby tells Pursey that her mother willed the home to the three of them, but Pursey missed the funeral.
+Pursey decides to stay, but Bobby tries to drive her off.
+Her strength of character and common sense eventually work wonders in this forgotten neighborhood of jazz musicians and fallen professors like Bobby Long.
 There is a line in BOBBY LONG that sums up the movie: Bobby found “the shortest distance to heaven was through hell.”
 The movie would have been more meaningful if taught the truth, that the shortest distance to heaven is through Jesus Christ.
 The movie moves inexorably toward disaster but is redeemed in a pro-family, pro-Christian way.
 The worst part is the heavy sexual discussion and constant foul language, especially use of the “f” word.
 Still, the movie has strong, overt Christian content and is a brilliant character study with a redemptive message.